-The use of the School District's network, Internet and technology resources by students is a privilege, not a right.
+The use of the School District's network, internet and technology resources by students is a privilege, not a right.
 As a prerequisite, students and their parents or legal guardian must sign and submit a Student Network and Internet Acceptable Use and Safety Form annually.

-The District uses a technology protection measure that block or filters Internet access to some Internet sites that are not in accordance with the District policy.
-It must protect against access by adults and minors to visual depictions that are obscene, pornographic material, child pornography, "harmful to minors".
-This technology protection measure may be disabled by a District staff member for bona fide research and lawful purposes by an adult.
-The District staff members may override the technology protection measure that blocks or filters Internet access for a student to access a site with legitimate educational value that is wrongly blocked by the technology protection measure that blocks or filters Internet access.
-The District staff will monitor students' use of the Internet, through either direct supervision, or by monitoring Internet use history, to ensure enforcement of the policy.
-Filtering must be applied to all computers/devices that are either owned by the academy or used at the academy.
-The Academy will educate all students about appropriate online behavior, including, but not limited to, interacting with other individuals on social networking websites and in chat rooms and cyberbullying awareness and response annually
+The District uses a technology protection measure that block or filters Internet access to block access to some Internet sites that are not in accordance with the District policy or Internet sites that harmful to minors.
+The technology protection measure that blocks or filters Internet access may be disabled by a District staff member for bona fide research purposes by an adult.
+The District staff members may override the technology protection measure that blocks or filters Internet access a site with legitimate educational value that is wrongly blocked by the technology protection measure that blocks or filters Internet access.
+District staff will monitor students' use of the Internet, through either direct supervision, or by monitoring Internet use history, to ensure enforcement of the policy.